After 40 witnesses and 43 days of testimony, here's what we learned at Trump’s civil fraud trial

 “That being said, his strong show of support doesn’t hurt the process,” then-Morgan Stanley executive K. Don Cornwell wrote to colleagues in April 2014.

-“He probably does have the dough,” another Morgan Stanley banker, Jeffrey Holzschuh, wrote back, adding: “but never know the real facts with him.”
+“He probably does have the dough,” colleague Jeffrey Holzschuh wrote back, adding, “but never know the real facts with him.”

 Trump claimed his net worth was over $8 billion in an initial offer letter but never provided his financial statements.
 Trump’s then-lawyer Michael Cohen told the bankers the financial records would be released only when Trump was “the final bidder.”